galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 | delta          | 0.070000            | 0.0929840465107452     |
 | ...            | ...                 | ...                    |

 Already at first glance we can see some interesting results!
-Firstly we can see that the tool is able to make predictions close to the actual values such as with acinar, alpha, delta.
-We also see the tool failing to make any type of prediction for co-expression cells with a predicted proportion value of 0.
-This however isn't a compete surprise since co-expression cells are of small proportion in the bulk and reference data.
+Firstly we can see that the tool is able to make predictions close to the actual values such as with `acinar, alpha, delta`.
+We also see the tool failing to make any type of prediction for `co-expression` cells with a predicted proportion value of 0.
+This however isn't a compete surprise since `co-expression` cells are of small proportion in the bulk and reference data.

 But this is only a small sample of the results.
 Lets create some visualisations to see the whole picture!

 ## Plot scatter plots of the results

 The first type of visualisation we will do is a scatter plot.
 This plot will compare the actual and predicted proportion values for each cell across each subsample.
-We will also colour each point on the plot to indicate which cell type each data point belongs to.
+We will also colour each point on the plot to indicate which cell type it belongs to.
 Let's do that now for both the MuSiC and NNLS results.

 > <hands-on-title>Plot the actual and inferred data</hands-on-title>
 >